Scheduled MonumentsEnglandChurchyard cross at the Parish Church of St Luke and All Saints

 What is Churchyard cross at the Parish Church of St Luke and All Saints?

-Churchyard cross at the Parish Church of St Luke and All Saints is a medieval stone cross located in Yorkshire.
+The churchyard cross at the Parish Church of St Luke and All Saints is a medieval monument standing in the churchyard of this Yorkshire parish church.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012875.

 Who is responsible for protecting Churchyard cross at the Parish Church of St Luke and All Saints?